sql-machine-learning/elasticdl/docs/designs/ps_design.md

 In order to support the scalability of model size and PS fault tolerance in ElasticDL, ElasticDL needs a distributed parameter server.

-If a model has a very large size, it may not fit in a single parameter server (PS) memory.
+If a model has a very large size, it may not fit in the memory of a single parameter server.
 For example, many recommending and ranking models take very high-dimensional (and sparse) inputs, thus require large embedding tables.
 Processing all model parameters in a single PS requires huge computation and I/O bandwidth when the model size becomes very large.
 By distributing the model parameters into multiple PS pods, a distributed PS can solve the memory, the computation and the I/O bandwidth issues when scaling up the model size.

-The master can monitor PS pods status similar to what it does for worker pods.
+The master can monitor PS pods' status similar to what it does for the worker pods.
 In case a PS pod fails, the master will relaunch it.
-Since PS pods have higher priority than worker pods, if there are still some running worker pods, the relaunch will succeed by using either idle or preempted Kubernetes resources.
+Since PS pods have a higher priority than worker pods, if there are still some running the worker pods, the relaunch will succeed by using either idle or preempted Kubernetes resources.

 After the relaunch of a PS pod, the PS pod needs to recover the model parameters distributed in it.
-There are two kinds of model parameters in ElasticDL.
+There are two kinds of model parameters in ElasticDL:

 * variable: trainable TensorFlow variable defined in a Keras model.
 * embedding vector: embedding vector in an [embedding layer](../../elasticdl/python/elasticdl/layers/embedding.py)

 Each worker has a local copy of all variables.
-The relaunched PS pod can recover variables from any of the workers.
+The relaunched PS pod can recover variables from any one of the workers.
 For embedding vectors, PS must create replicas to support fault tolerance.
 Each PS pod has its embedding vector replicas stored in other PS pods.
 The relaunched PS pod can recover embedding vectors from its replicas.

 In the following [PS](#ps) section, we will explain the distributed PS.
 In [PS Fault Tolerance](#ps-fault-tolerance) section, we will explain how to support PS fault tolerance in detail.